plyotools/explore/README.md

 - If a folder name already exists, a number suffix is added (e.g., `project-name-1`)
 - Screenshots are stored as files in the project folder and referenced in metadata
 - The application reads all folders in `public/projects/` and loads their metadata.json files
+- For static export, the build process generates `public/instances.json` from all project metadata
+- Admin panel is read-only in production (static export doesn't support write operations)